I’ve often wondered about playing lacrosse, but I was a bit apprehensive after finding out how much the equipment costs.

 There are soccer cleats that are cut slightly higher than your traditional ones that just cover your heel.

-The most well-known version of these is the Nike Mercurial Superfly that has been popularized by five-time Ballon D’Or winner Cristiano Ronaldo.
+The most well-known version of these is the Nike Mercurial Superfly which has been popularized by five-time Ballon D’Or winner Cristiano Ronaldo.

 They offer more ankle protection than your traditional cleats while still allowing for ankle mobility.